darrinmn9/functionalJS/underscore-loops/callbackExercises.md

 ##Callback exercises

-note: https://jsbin.com/mavage/edit?js,console,output can be used execute underscore methods.
+NOTE: https://jsbin.com/mavage/edit?js,console,output can be used execute underscore methods.
+You may also go to http://underscorejs.org/ and run your code in your browser's console.

 1. Use _.each to loop through an array and console.log() all the values.
 Now use it to console.log() the indices.
 How would this be different if you were looping through an object?